-“What a capital story!” said the queen.
+“What an excellent story!” said the queen.
 “I feel as if I were really in the kitchen and could see the matches.
-Yes, you shall marry our daughter.”
+Yes, you may marry our daughter.”

-“Certainly,” said the king, “thou shalt have our daughter.”
-The king said “thou” to him because he was going to be one of the family.
+“Certainly,” said the king, “you shall have our daughter.”
+The king said “you” to him because he was going to be one of the family.
 The wedding day was fixed, and on the evening before, the whole city was illuminated.
-Cakes and sweetmeats were thrown among the people.
+Cakes and treats were thrown among the people.
 The street boys stood on tiptoe and shouted “Hurrah,” and whistled between their fingers.
-Altogether it was a very splendid affair.
+Altogether it was a very grand affair.

 “I will give them another treat,” said the merchant’s son.
 So he went and bought rockets and crackers and every kind of fireworks that could be thought of, packed them in his trunk, and flew up with it into the air.
 What a whizzing and popping they made as they went off!
 The Turks, when they saw the sight, jumped so high that their slippers flew about their ears.
 It was easy to believe after this that the princess was really going to marry a Turkish angel.

-As soon as the merchant’s son had come down to the wood after the fireworks, he thought, “I will go back into the town now and hear what they think of the entertainment.”
-It was very natural that he should wish to know.
+As soon as the merchant’s son had come down to the woods after the fireworks, he thought, “I will go back into the town now and hear what they think of the entertainment.”
+It was very natural that he wanted to know.
 And what strange things people did say, to be sure!
-Every one whom he questioned had a different tale to tell, though they all thought it very beautiful.
+Every one he asked told a different story, though they all thought it was very beautiful.

-“I saw the Turkish angel myself,” said one.
+“I saw the Turkish angel myself,” one person said.
 “He had eyes like glittering stars and a head like foaming water.”

-“He flew in a mantle of fire,” said another, “and lovely little cherubs peeped out from the folds.”
+“He flew in a mantle of fire,” said another, “and lovely little angels peeped out from the folds.”

 He heard many more fine things about himself and that the next day he was to be married.
-After this he went back to the forest to rest himself in his trunk.
+After this he went back to the forest to sit himself in his trunk.
 It had disappeared!
-A spark from the fireworks which remained had set it on fire.
-It was burned to ashes.
+A spark from the continued fireworks had set it on fire.
+It was burned to ash.
 So the merchant’s son could not fly any more, nor go to meet his bride.
 She stood all day on the roof, waiting for him, and most likely she is waiting there still, while he wanders through the world telling fairy tales—but none of them so amusing as the one he related about the matches.